TheTypingMatch/lecashbot/.github/CONTRIBUTING.md

 ## How can I contribute?

 To learn all about contributing to the project, see the [Contributor Guide](/docs/contributors/readme.md).
-The handbook includes all the details you need to get setup and start shaping the future of web publishing.

 For documentation changes, see the [documentation repository](https://github.com/TheTypingMatch/lecashbot-docs).
 If you would like to write code for this bot, follow the steps provided in the [**`README.md`**](https://github.com/TheTypingMatch/lecashbot/blob/master/.github/README.md).